Back stable Schubert calculus: Introduction

 Our study of back stable Schubert calculus is to a large extent motivated by our study of the Schubert calculus of the affine flag variety $\hFl$, and in particular Lee's recent definition of \defn{affine Schubert polynomials} \cite{Lee}.
 There is a surjection $H^*(\Fl) \to H^*(\hFl_n)$ from the cohomology of the infinite flag variety to that of the affine flag variety of $\SL(n)$.
 A complete understanding of this map yields a presentation for the cohomology of the affine flag variety.
 Thus this project can be considered as a first step towards understanding the geometry and combinatorics of affine Schubert polynomials and their equivariant analogues.

 We shall apply back stable Schubert calculus to affine Schubert calculus in future work \cite{LLS:affine}.
-In particular, our coproduct formulae (Theorems \ref{thm:coprod} and \ref{thm:doublecoprod}) hold for equivariant Schubert classes in the affine flag variety of any semisimple group $G$ \cite{LLS:coprod}.
-This affine coproduct formula explains certain Schubert polynomial formulae of Billey and Haiman \cite{BH}.
+In particular, analogues of our coproduct formulae (Theorems \ref{thm:coprod} and \ref{thm:doublecoprod}) hold for equivariant Schubert classes in the affine flag variety of any semisimple group $G$ \cite{LLS:coprod}.